Creative DIY Children’s Dress-Up Wardrobe: Trash To Treasure

 We ended up needing 2 coats of homemade chalk paint to help cover the wood grain of the particleboard.

 This is where my creativity and willingness to fail came into play.
-I considered a lot of different ways I could remake the back particleboard to make this a fun dress-up station for my daughter.
+I considered a lot of different ways to remake the back particleboard into a fun dress-up station for my daughter.

 Ideas for the Back of DIY Dress-Up Closet

 After I typed this out, I know that it doesn’t seem like the most logical choice.
-However, repurposing the back of the old entertainment center with a collage technique was going to add a unique element to this children’s closet design!
+However, repurposing the back of the old entertainment center with a collage technique would add a unique element to this children’s closet design!

 Read More: See how we used contact paper to completely repurpose an UGLY filing cabinet!